Hollywood's Aging Stars: A Roadblock for New Talent?

 Hollywood, USASat Aug 09 2025

-Nivola admires actors like Tom Cruise but believes the current trend of older actors playing younger roles is unfair.
-He thinks these veterans are taking up space that could be filled by fresh faces.
-He even mentioned Timothée Chalamet as a standout actor, but noted that Chalamet is a different kind of star because he doesn't fit the typical Hollywood mold of being "huge and jacked."
+Nivola admires actors like Tom Cruise but feels that the current trend of older actors playing younger roles is unfair.
+He thinks that these actors are taking up space that could be filled by fresh faces.
+He even mentioned Timothée Chalamet as a standout actor, but noted that Chalamet is a different kind of star because he doesn't fit the typical Hollywood mold of being "huge and jacked. "

 Nivola's comments didn't go unnoticed on social media.
 Some people agreed with him, while others thought he was being ageist.
 They pointed out that Nivola's parents are also actors, which might give him an advantage in the industry.
 Nivola addressed this, saying that he doesn't think his success is due to his parents, except for his genes.